Straight to the Point

 Why We're the Experts

-- Riddley Gemperlein-Schirm is the senior commerce editor for Serious Eats.
-She's worked at the company since 2021 and has reviewed kitchen equipment professionally for the past six years.
+- Riddley Gemperlein-Schirm is the associate editorial director for Serious Eats.
+She's worked at the company since 2021 and has reviewed kitchen equipment professionally for more than six years.
 She's written many reviews for the site, including on Ooni pizza ovens and air fryers.

 - We're always looking to evaluate new Vitamix models, to add them to this review and beyond.
 For example, we tested the Vitamix immersion blender and highly recommend it.